 - Understand why conflict happens

 - Approach conflict in a more creative and less reactive way

 - Consider your own relationship to systems of violence

-AVP in Prisons
+AVP in Rwanda

 Friends Peace House works to promote peace and coexistence in various prisons around Rwanda by conducting multiple day peace trainings for inmates as they serve their sentences.
-The purpose of this program in prisons is to personally transform troubled individuals so that they can be more peaceful in their behavior and also have the ability to help others through conflict.
+The purpose of this program in prisons is to personally transform individuals so that they can be more peaceful in their behavior and also have the ability to help others through conflict.
 When they learn to engage in personal conflict with a peaceful mentality, they’re more likely to make a positive change in the community inside and outside of prison.

-Through hands on group exercises and discussions, participants of these workshops are guided through methods of conflict resolution.
+Through hands-on group exercises and discussions, participants of these workshops are guided through methods of conflict resolution.
 A prominent strategy of implementing these methods is through “targeting the individual” by giving them the liberty to express their thoughts and feelings freely in a safe environment.

 people come back to do repentance or resolution in their personal lives.”